sag1v/react-external-integration-starter/README.md

 It contains 2 projects:

-1) `react-counter` - a simulation of an isolated stand-alone "mini app" or a widget.
+1) `counter-app` - a simulation of an isolated stand-alone "mini app" or a widget.
 2) `main-app` - a simulation of an external application to the react mini-app / widget.

 ## running the projects